bradleyd/swiss_admin/README.md

 ## Things that make swissadmin cool.

 1. It offers just the right amount of information about the system/host your are running it on.
-2. Provides a web server for REST calls.
+2. Provides a web server that you can query over the network.
-3. Pretty simple to add new commands
+3. Easy to add new commands.
-4. Provides a DRb server to query host for information. (see todo)
-5. Everytime you use it puppies and rainbows shoot into the sky.

-There a tons of tools that do similar stuff, but I find them to contain way to much information.
+There are tons of tools that do similar stuff, but I find them to contain way too much information.
-I do not have the brain capacity to remember all those arguments and parsing features.

 ## Installation